 People are always more receptive to the knowledge and change, for which they had to pay.
 Time of paid consultation is usually used more efficiently than one that is free.
-And what has been discussed or realized for the money always harder displace and forget.
+And what has been discussed or realized for the money always harder to displace and forget.
 That is the work of the client, the results that he paid for.

 Decide to change their lives much harder than decide to go three times a week to the gym.
 Aching muscles, the banal "reluctance" and lack of habit do not go in any comparison with the fear of a deep restructuring of individual resistance and the sense that his familiar world is changing.

 To change something in your life, you need to make an effort, including money.
-Therefore, psychotherapy should expect a tangible amount paid by client in proportion to the level of his wealth.
+Therefore, psychotherapy should expect a tangible amount paid by the client in proportion to the level of his wealth.